ouariachi/kaus-erp/CONTRIBUTING.md

 2. **Add a short description**: After the type, provide a short, clear description of what the commit does.
 Avoid using the imperative mood (e.g., "Add" instead of "Added").
 3. **Optional body**: If needed, you can add more detailed information about the commit in the body (e.g., why a change was made or how to test it).
 4. **Add emojis**: For visual clarity, use the corresponding emoji at the start of the message.

----

-This approach will help us maintain a well-structured and easily navigable Git history!